-5.12 Remote control
+5.13 Remote control

-- IF The manufacturer's warranty becomes void if non-genuine parts are used! - Only use system components and options (power sources, welding torches, electrode holders, remote controls, spare parts and replacement parts, etc.) from our range of products! - Only insert and lock accessory components into the relevant connection socket when the machine is switched off. - The remote controls are operated via the 19-pole remote control connection socket (analogue) or the 7-pole remote control connection socket (digital), depending on the model. - Please note the relevant documentation of the accessory components.
+- The manufacturer's warranty becomes void if non-genuine parts are used! - Only use system components and options (power sources, welding torches, electrode holders, remote controls, spare parts and replacement parts, etc.) from our range of products! - Only insert and lock accessory components into the relevant connection socket when the machine is switched off. - The remote controls are operated on the 19-pole remote control connection socket (analogue). - Please note the relevant documentation of the accessory components.

-5.13 Interfaces for automation
+5.14 Interfaces for automation

-🚺 DANGER
+A DANGER

-Do not carry out any unauthorised repairs or modifications!
-To avoid injury and equipment damage, the unit must only be repaired or modified by specialist, skilled persons!

-- The warranty becomes null and void in the event of unauthorised interference. - Appoint only skilled persons for repair work (trained service personnel)!

-Damage due to incorrect connection!
-Accessory components and the power source itself can be damaged by incorrect connection!

-- Only insert and lock accessory components into the relevant connection socket when the machine is switched off. - Comprehensive descriptions can be found in the operating instructions for the relevant accessory components. - Accessory components are detected automatically after the power source is switched on.
+- Do not carry out any unauthorised repairs or modifications!
+To avoid injury and equipment damage, the unit must only be repaired or modified by specialist, skilled persons! - The warranty becomes null and void in the event of unauthorised interference. - Appoint only skilled persons for repair work (trained service personnel)! - L Accessory components and the power source itself can be damaged by incorrect connection! - Only insert and lock accessory components into the relevant connection socket when the machine is switched off. - Comprehensive descriptions can be found in the operating instructions for the relevant accessory components. - Accessory components are detected automatically after the power source is switched on.